-Someone used the phrase “hype tax” to describe the cost of Apple’s products.
-That’s a cop-out argument that I’ve only ever seen gainfully employed nerds use to be publicly right about their own preferences.
-Here’s the context, implying that Apple’s products are entirely marketing and novelty, with no quality or substance:
+The other day I saw someone use the term “hype tax” to describe the cost of Apple’s products, implying that Apple’s products are entirely marketing and novelty, with no quality or substance:

 If you do the research, you will normally find products of equal or better quality than anything Apple puts out for less money.
 That’s probably the biggest issue I have with Apple.
 When it comes to quality electronic products, they are a really good MARKETING company.
 When it’s all said and done, all you end up paying for is a brand and a few bells and whistles for which the novelty is usually very short-lived.

 Now, I WILL say this.
 If you can get a REALLY good deal on an Apple device on Craigslist, then go for it.
 Let somebody else pay the “hype tax.”
 If I were in the market for a tablet and came across an iPad for less money than I could get a Galaxy or Fire, I would give it some consideration.
 But, it would have to be in the $100 range.
 I still refuse to use iTunes period.

 But, is it really a hype tax to pay the asking price for something I know I will enjoy using for years?

 How about for something with a thriving software development economy, where talented and hard-working developers can create useful apps that do more than waste my time, and actually earn a return on the investment they made in creating them?
 (See: Instapaper, Tweetbot.)